-"No matter what the level of democratisation is within the company or the economy as a whole, trade unionism continues to have well, and it is in this sense that they are also preparing their structural transformation.
+All this implies important changes in the problem of management; a transformation of "the broad economy" for countries at a time such as this in order to come through the crisis.
+The unions know this very well, and it is in this sense that they are also preparing their structural transformation.
 Wage levels, conditions inside the factories, contracts, regulation of unemployment, the forms and aims of production in a multinational dimension, are all decisions that will be made by the leadership, or rather by a small number of mobile bureaucrats against whom it will not be easy to fight.
 The workers on the other hand - according to the unions - are mature enough to manage their work and continue production (dearly in a centralised set up, which would mean the self-management of their own misery) so we must assure them the continuation of work (read exploitation) and assure ourselves survival as an organisation (read recompensed work).